futoin/web/docs/cid/dev.md

 These are auxiliary commands which may be helpful in operation.

+* `cid init`
+    - Initialize `futoin.json` in working copy using some of auto-detected data.
 * `cid run <command>`
     - Run named command from `futoin.json:.actions`.
     - Quite helpful for command project-specific maintenance tasks.